Isomorphisms of quadratic quasigroups: Subfields and subquasigroups

 \begin{proof} Let $B$ be saturated.
 By the definition of a saturated set there exists $\eps \in \{-1,1\}$ such that $\chi(y-x) = \eps$ whenever $x,y \in B$ and $x\ne y$.
 Every $q$-element set with the latter property is equal to a set of the form $\lambda \F_q+ \mu$, where $\lambda \ne 0$, by a theorem of Blokhuis \cite{blok}. \end{proof}

-\begin{cor} Let $Q_{a,b}$ be a quasigroup upon $\F$ such that $Q_{a,b}$ contains minimal subquasigroups of two different orders.
-Then there exists $q>1$ such that $|\F| = q^2$, and $\aut(Q)$ acts upon the set of all affine lines $\lambda \F_q + \mu$, where $\lambda \in \F^*$ and $\mu \in \F$. \end{cor} \begin{proof} This follows from \lref{s6} since each automorphism of $Q$ maps a saturated set upon a saturated set. \end{proof}
+\begin{cor} Let $Q_{a,b}$ be a quasigroup over $\F$ such that $Q_{a,b}$ contains minimal subquasigroups of two different orders.
+Then there exists $q>1$ such that $|\F| = q^2$, and $\aut(Q)$ acts on the set of all affine lines $\lambda \F_q + \mu$, where $\lambda \in \F^*$ and $\mu \in \F$. \end{cor} \begin{proof} This follows from \lref{s6} since each automorphism of $Q$ maps a saturated set to a saturated set. \end{proof}

 Let $K$ be a subfield of $\F$.
 A permutation $\sigma$ of $\F$ is said to be \emph{$K$-semilinear} if $\sigma$ is additive and there exists $\alpha \in \aut(K)$ such that $\sigma(\lambda x) = \alpha(\lambda)\sigma(x)$ for all $x\in \F$ and $\lambda \in K$.